 Welcome to Wildfire Resilient Landscapes

-That realization inspired me to found Wildfire Resilient Landscapes, a nonprofit organization dedicated to restoring fire-affected areas, educating communities about fire-resistant landscaping, and advocating for more innovative and sustainable urban forestry practices.
-But I also knew that knowledge alone was not enough.
-People needed access to the right plants.
-That is why I plan to launch the Wildfire Resilient Native Plants Nursery, a for-profit venture that grows and supplies fire-resistant and drought-tolerant native plants to homeowners, landscapers, and restoration projects.
+That realization inspired the creation of Wildfire Resilient Landscapes.
+WRL is dedicated to restoring fire-affected areas, educating communities about fire-resistant landscaping, and advocating for stronger and more sustainable urban forestry practices.
+I also understood that knowledge is not enough.
+People need access to the right plants and resources.
+This is why I am developing the Wildfire Resilient Native Plants Nursery.
+This for-profit venture will grow and supply fire-resistant and drought-tolerant native plants to homeowners, landscapers, and restoration projects.

-This mission is also profoundly personal.
-For more than thirty years, I worked in the beauty industry until serious health challenges, including multiple spine surgeries and ongoing mobility issues, forced me to start over.
-Instead of giving up, I went back to school.
-I earned my bachelor’s degree in Anthropology from UCLA and my Master of Public Administration from California State University, Northridge, graduating with distinction.
-I also completed a certification in nonprofit management.
-My academic journey gave me the tools to understand policy, nonprofit leadership, and environmental resilience.
-My personal journey gave me the determination to turn vision into action.
+This mission is also personal.
+I spent more than thirty years in the beauty industry before a series of serious health challenges, including multiple spine surgeries and ongoing mobility issues, forced me to begin again.
+Instead of stopping, I chose a new direction.
+I returned to school, earning a bachelor’s degree in Anthropology from UCLA and a Master of Public Administration from California State University, Northridge.
+I graduated with distinction and completed nonprofit management training.
+My academic journey gave me the tools to understand policy, leadership, and environmental resilience.
+My personal experiences gave me the determination to turn vision into action.

 Thank you for being part of this mission.